top of page

 4. If either of the parties are currently married to someone else

 Same sex marriage used to be a part of this list however, due to the introduction of the Marriage (Same Sex Couples) Act 2013, this is no longer the case.
 Therefore, same sex couples are free to marry under UK law.
-The only real difference between same-sex marriage and the opposite sex marriage is that there are 5 grounds of divorce for opposite sex couples but only really 4 grounds of divorce for same sex couples.
+The only real difference between same-sex marriage and the opposite sex marriage is that regarding the voiding of the marriage as discussed above.

 Please do note that this Article is NOT Legal advice and should not be treated as legal advice.